Invariant measures, matching and the frequency of 0 for signed binary expansions: First results on matching and the frequency of 0

-\begin{remark}{\rm Consider again the situation that $S^n_{\alpha} (1)= \frac12$ or $S^n_{\alpha} (1-\alpha)=-\frac12$ for some $n$.
-Whether or not matching occurs depends on the choice made for the action of $S_\alpha$ on the critical points.
-Our definition from (\ref{q:map}) implies that $S_\alpha$ does not have matching, but this is a choice. }\end{remark}
+\begin{remark}{\rm Consider again the situation that $S^n_{\eta} (1)= \frac12$ or $S^n_{\eta} (1-\eta)=-\frac12$ for some $n$.
+Whether or not matching occurs depends on the choice made for the action of $S_\eta$ on the critical points.
+Our choice for the definition from (\ref{q:seta}) implies that $S_\eta$ does not have matching in these cases. }\end{remark}